-Menopause -- when a woman stops menstruating and can no longer get pregnant -- is a natural event, not a disease or illness.
+Menopause, is when a woman stops menstruating.
+It is a natural event, not a disease or illness.
 However, for some women the physical and emotional symptoms can be difficult.

-Menopause involves hormonal changes in your body that may cause physical symptoms: As the ovaries stop producing estrogen and progesterone, the female sex hormones, estrogen levels decline over a period of years.
-That decline can cause hot flashes, night sweats, and mood swings.
+Menopause involves hormonal changes that may cause physical symptoms.
+The ovaries stop producing female sex hormones (estrogen and progesterone), and estrogen levels decline over several years.
+That decline can cause:

 For some women, menopause may bring on feelings of sadness.
-However, it's important to remember that menopause doesn't mean an end to your sexuality or that you are any less feminine.
+However, it is important to remember that menopause does not mean an end to your sexuality, or that you are any less feminine.
 In fact, some women find the years after menopause to be a time of freedom, when they no longer have to think about having a period or becoming pregnant.